F25NDQ Aperture

 Description

-Supported neutral-density-filtered aperture for slitless 1st order MAMA spectroscopy of targets too bright to be observed with a clear aperture.
+A neutral-density-filtered aperture for slitless 1st order MAMA spectroscopy of targets too bright to be observed with a clear aperture.
+This aperture is supported for all of the MAMA gratings and is available-but-unsupported for the CCD gratings.
 The F25NDQ filter is unique in that it is divided into four quadrants, each having a different neutral density factor.
 In clockwise order starting from the upper left, these are F25NDQ1, F25NDQ2, F25NDQ3, and F25NDQ4, where the number appended to each name is the approximate dex ND factor.
 Approximate dimensions of each quadrant and the default location of an external target in each quadrant are given in Table 13.34.

 Special Considerations